notjakespencer/MomentumMauiMobile/README.md

 Notes

-- Targets .NET 10 and uses MAUI APIs.
-Replace placeholder screenshots in `Resources/Docs/images/` and commit them so the README displays real images on GitHub.
 - Entries are currently stored locally; cloud sync / backup via Azure Storage is planned as part of backend integration.